Bachelor of Design with Honours

 You will work both collaboratively and individually in an immersive studio environment on a wide range of animation based projects.
 Students will have the opportunity to develop your own specialist skills or study a range of areas to develop a wider understanding of the subject.

 First year provides you with the opportunity to work together on a range of projects designed to introduce them to the broad range of artistic and technical opportunities within the subject area.
 Creative problem solving and visual thinking are central in year one where you develop new world concepts, which become fertile ground for design thinking and creative experimentation.
-Students develop the skills and thinking to create 3D computer animated films and interactive designs using the latest industry standard technologies.
+Students develop the skills and thinking to create 2D and/or 3D computer animated films and interactive designs using the latest industry standard technologies.